 - Spring in Scarborough: What To Expect and How To Prevent Wildlife Infestation We humans aren’t the only creatures that catch spring fever.
 So do the animals.
 During spring, wildlife awakens from its long slumber, returns from distant migrations and breeds.
 Animals are greeted by an abundance of food, such as ground shoots, leaves, wildflowers and insects.
 Lush foliage provides ample coverage, and dried up plant debris provides...
 Continue reading...Continue Reading

 PAY ATTENTION TO YOUR SURROUNDINGS

 One thing to keep in mind if you’re residing or even passing through the magnificent area that is Scarborough is the fact that, because it is so connected and intertwined with countless green and natural areas, wildlife creatures have become well adapted to human presence.
 They have learned to thrive as a result of being around humans and that poses an increasing number of problems in the form of home invasions in search of food and shelter.

-The first order of business upon suspecting that you have a wildlife or pest infestation in your Scarborough home is to get in touch with a reputable and experienced humane wildlife control specialist.
+The first order of business upon suspecting that you have a wildlife issue in your Scarborough home is to get in touch with a reputable and experienced humane wildlife control specialist.
 Skedaddle Humane Wildlife Control is the ideal choice in such a situation, thanks to a number of different reasons.
-First, Skedaddle has been in the wildlife and pest removal business for more than 20 years, pioneering a number of humane removal and exclusion methods in that time.
+First, Skedaddle has been in the wildlife control business for more than 30 years, pioneering a number of humane removal and exclusion methods in that time.
 Second, more than 200,000 satisfied home and business owners can attest to the success rate of Skedaddle’s interventions.
-Finally, you get the whole package with Skedaddle.
-This includes humane removal, sanitization and future-proofing of your home against subsequent re-entry.
-That is why you should get in touch with Skedaddle’s local office right away if you have a wildlife or pest infestation problem in your Scarborough residence.
+Finally, you get the whole package with Skedaddle including humane removal, sanitization, and future-proofing of your home against subsequent re-entry.
+That is why you should get in touch with Skedaddle’s local office right away if you have a wildlife problem in your Scarborough residence.